Motorradreise Packliste: Was du wirklich brauchst

 • Rain cover for bags

-• My personal favorite: A magnetic tank bag with a USB port – so your phone stays charged and in view.
+• My personal favorite: a magnetic tank bag with USB port—so your phone stays charged and in sight at all times.

 3. Tools and Breakdown Assistance

-Even if you're not a professional mechanic – with these basics, you can often help yourself:
+Even if you’re not a mechanic pro—these basics can often help you out yourself:

 • Tire repair kit (for tubeless tires)